Big News: 1992–2004; Second incarnation

-Big News (2004–2008)
+2004–2008; Big News

 On April 12, 2004, when the network reformatted most of its programs, former ABS-CBN anchor Cherie Mercado, joining with Veloso as co-anchor and the newscast switched to Filipino in order to compete with the other networks' newscasts.

 On October 2, 2006, the newscast exchanged timeslots with Sentro, the early-evening news program of the network.

 On August 8, 2008, the program, together with Sentro aired its final broadcast and on the next day (August 9), the station was rebranded as TV5.